fema-ffrd/overflow/docs/introduction/quickstart.md

 - Single-band float32

 !!! warning
-    A projected coordinate system with consistent horizontal and vertical units is reccomended for best results.
+    A projected coordinate system with consistent horizontal and vertical units is recommended for best results.

 ## Documentation Structure